-TITLE Receive notice of hearings officer's decision approving, on remand, Conditional Use (CU) Case 17-020/ Brush Creek Solar LLC, and Klopfenstein, Clerk's File #5735.
-Issue, Description & Background The Marion County Hearings Officer issued a decision on October 30, 2017, to deny CU17-020.
+Receive and consider appeal of hearings officer's second remand decision approving Conditional Use (CU) 17-020/Brush Creek Solar, LLC and Klopfenstein.

+Issue, Description & Background

+The hearings officer issued a decision on October 30, 2017, to deny CU17-020.
 On November 14, 2017, the applicant appealed the hearings officer's decision to the Marion County Board of Commissioners.
-On November 24, 2017, the board accepted the appeal and on December 4, 2017, issued Order 17-148, remanding the matter back to hearings officer.
+On November 24, 2017, the board of commissioners accepted the appeal and on December 4, 2017, issued Order 17-148 remanding the matter back to hearings officer.
 The hearings officer conducted a public hearing on the remand on January 3, 2018, and on February 8, 2018, issued a remanded decision approving the request.
-As part of the land use process, the board of commissioners must officially receive notice of the remanded decision.
-Financial Impacts: None.
-Impacts to Department & External Agencies None.
-Options for Consideration: Receive notice of the decision.
-Receive notice of the decision and call the matter up.
-Recommendation: Staff recommends the board receive the notice of decision.
-List of attachments: Hearings officer's remanded decision dated February 8, 2018 BOC Order 17-148 Hearings officer's initial decision dated October 30, 2017 Presenter: Joe Fennimore
+That decision was appealed to the board and on February 28, 2018, the board denied the appeal and adopted the hearings officer's decision as its own.
+The board decision was appealed to Oregon Land Use Board of Appeals (LUBA), and on September 26, 2018, LUBA remanded the decision back to the county.